TaxEvaderKet/tcp_chat/README.md

 # TCP_CHAT
-<p>This was a project of mine that served to help me learn C. It is no longer maintained. </p>
+<p>This was a project of mine that served to help me learn C. It is maintained again!!!!</p>

 Contribute if you want, don't if you don't.